Skip to main content

 Originally posted Thu 3 Aug 2017

 An essential writer for our times, Smith’s other novels include the multi-award-winning White Teeth (2000) and the Booker Prize shortlisted On Beauty (2005).
-In this fascinating discussion she talks candidly about the writing process as well as her fascination with time (‘It’s really the only subject for me’) as a recurring motif within her work, and for the freedom it offers a writer.
+In this fascinating discussion she talks candidly about the writing process as well as her fascination with time – ‘It’s really the only subject for me’ – as a recurring motif within her work, and for the freedom it offers a writer.

-“I’ve enjoyed being an old white guy, a strange Jewish autograph collector, an old black American woman, a young hot black guy swimming in a pool in Boston.
+‘I’ve enjoyed being an old white guy, a strange Jewish autograph collector, an old black American woman, a young hot black guy swimming in a pool in Boston.
 Which was always my issue with time, that I would only get to live once, as me.
+In the novels I get to be all those people, and presumably offend the representatives of all those people on earth.’

 Zadie Smith